beast-dev/doc/tutorials/workshop_continuous_diffusion_yfv/workshop_continuous_diffusion_yfv.md

 keywords: phylogeography, YFV, tutorial
 last_updated: June 12, 2019
 tags: [tutorial]
-summary: 'This tutorial provides a step-by-step explanation on reconstructing the spatial dynamics of the Yellow fever virus (YFV) epidemic in Brazil based on a set of viral genome sequences which have been isolated at different points in time (Faria _et al_.
-2018).
+summary: 'This tutorial provides a step-by-step explanation on reconstructing the spatial dynamics of the Yellow fever virus (YFV) epidemic in Brazil based on a set of viral genome sequences which have been isolated at different points in time (Faria et al. 2018).
 YFV is responsible for 29,000 to 60,000 deaths annually in South America and Africa and is the most severe mosquito-borne infection in the tropics.
-YFV transmission occurs mainly via the sylvatic cycle, in which non-human primates are infected by mosquito vectors, but can also occur via an urban cycle, in which humans are infected by _Aedes_ spp. mosquitoes that feed mostly on humans.
+YFV transmission occurs mainly via the sylvatic cycle, in which non-human primates are infected by mosquito vectors, but can also occur via an urban cycle, in which humans are infected by Aedes spp. mosquitoes that feed mostly on humans.
 Recently, Brazil has experienced its largest recorded Yellow fever outbreak in decades.
-In that context, Faria _et al_.
-(2018) have analysed a data set of 65 YFV genomes collected between January and April 2017 in order to characterise the dispersal history and dynamics of the virus during this recent outbreak.
-For this purpose, they have applied the continuous diffusion (Lemey _et al_.
-2010, Pybus _et al_.
-2012) to estimate the ancestral locations of the virus in continuous space.
+In that context, Faria et al. (2018) have analysed a data set of 65 YFV genomes collected between January and April 2017 in order to characterise the dispersal history and dynamics of the virus during this recent outbreak.
+For this purpose, they have applied the continuous diffusion (Lemey et al. 2010, Pybus et al. 2012) to estimate the ancestral locations of the virus in continuous space.
 In the present tutorial, we detail how to set this continuous phylogeographic analysis and how to analyse/visualise the outputs.'
 sidebar: beast_sidebar
 permalink: workshop_continuous_diffusion_yfv.html
 folder: beast